tembo-io/website/docusaurus/blog/2024-01-11-pgvector-and-lantern/index.md

 | **ef_search**       | {10, 20, 40, 80, 120, [128,] 200, 400} |

-## Comparing Index Creation, Recall and Throughput
+## Comparing Index Creation, Recall, Latency and Throughput

 Although I tried different datasets, for brevity, let us only discuss the results of the SIFT 128 dataset, which was also used in one of [Lantern’s posts](https://lantern.dev/blog/hnsw-index-creation).